lixinW/ship-hats-docs/snippets/gitlab-faqs.md

 <details>
   <summary style="font-size:20px"><b>Any tool provided to convert Bamboo to GitLab yaml? </b></summary><br>

 No, we do not have any tools to convert Bamboo to GitLab yaml.
 The team is working on streamlining Bamboo pipelines to GitLab yaml.
-You can read about [E2E templates](pipeline-templates) and access the [E2E templates](https://sgts.gitlab-dedicated.com/wog/gvt/ship/e2e-templates) to apply.
+You can access the [E2E templates](https://sgts.gitlab-dedicated.com/wog/gvt/ship/e2e-templates) to apply.

 </details>